Why not Cruise Wirelessly?

 There are several websites that purport to provide knowledgeable information regarding wireless communication on cruise ships.
-Regrettably, the information they provide is often inaccurate.
+Regrettably, the information they provide is often inaccurate or misleading.
 This can result in investing in radio equipment which performs poorly on the cruise ship, and has the potential of legal entanglements if used in foreign ports.
 Neither of these are welcome additions to your vacation.

 A cruise ship contains many steel compartments, which tend to block longer-wavelength signals, yet reflect shorter-wavelength transmissions.
 This means that a license-free MURS handheld, which utilizes the VHF spectrum, works well in rural areas, however won’t perform well (or at all) on a cruise ship.